 Diamonds are earned by defeating all enemies on the screen.
 If you avoid damage or don’t miss a single beat, you get extra diamonds!
 These can be used at the game over screen to purchase new temporary upgrades or even some permanent ones.
 It’s an excellent idea to collect a ton of diamonds in the early parts of the game to make your characters powerful enough to advance through the world.

-For Zelda fans who have been desperate for a fix since they finished their seventh run of Breath of the Wild, Cadence of Hyrule is like having a refreshing drink at the bar after hours of dancing.
+For Zelda fans desperate for a fix since they finished their seventh run of Breath of the Wild, Cadence of Hyrule is like having a refreshing drink at the bar after hours of dancing.
 Its engaging mechanics, beautiful pixel art, and stunning soundtrack make it a joy to play.
-Cadence of Hyrule is an immensely successful spin on Zelda, and I hope that Nintendo takes more chances like this with other franchises.
-And as for the future of the Crypt of the NecroDancer games?
-Hmm...
-I wonder if Samus has a sense of rhythm?
+When you add in the DLC, Cadence offers a truly staggering amount of content for a simple ”spin-off.”
+This is an immensely successful twist on Zelda, and I hope that Nintendo takes more chances like this with other franchises.
+And as for the future of the Crypt of the NecroDancer series?
+Hmm… I wonder if Samus has a sense of rhythm?